nvi-inc/fs-vgos/fs-vgos.md

 not make the offset small enough, restart the RDBE, see [Setup of RDBEs from a cold start] in the appendix.

-> For the old server if the PPS offset is too large, you will need to
-> restart the RDBE to re-sync, see [Setup of RDBEs from a cold start]
-> in the appendix.

 **If the displayed VDIF epochs are not the same,** use the '`;`' command for each RDBE to set the epoch to the nominal one.

-> For the old server, the only way to verify this is to note that the
-> Mark 6 will not record a test scan when you make one (but there
-> could be other causes besides this one).
-If this happens and you can
-> determine which RDBEs do not have the current nominal VDIF epoch set
-> its time explicitly.
-If you don't know which is wrong just set them
-> all explicitly.
-Use the procedure described below for after June 30
-> or December 31 to set the time(s).

 **If this is the first experiment since December 31 and June 30,** and the RDBEs have not had their epoches reset since that date, they